Transfer Admissions Requirements

 While only one academic recommendation is required to complete your application, you are welcome to submit additional letters of recommendation.

 Although it is optional, we encourage you to participate in an interview with our transfer coordinator or a member of our alumni community.
 The interview will take place during your visit to campus or with an alumni local to you if you are unable to visit campus.
 If you are concerned about your GPA, the interview can be very important in helping our transfer coordinator better understand who you are as a student.

 SAT/ACT Scores (for students with fewer than 12 college credits)

-Springfield College is SAT/ACT optional for all programs with the exception of Athletic Training and Education programs.
+Springfield College is SAT/ACT optional for all programs.
 While you are welcome to submit your test scores, they will not have an impact on merit-based financial aid awards and may not influence an admissions decision will require you to submit your SAT/ACT test scores.